 The main goal you should pursue when dyeing your thick hair is the feel of movement.
 Balayage and ombre techniques help to achieve the desired effect.
 Smooth transitions of similar hues add dimension, motion and lightness to your thick locks.

-Sensational Medium Haircuts
+Medium Haircuts for Thick Hair

 Traditional bobs, pixies and shag haircuts are great for thick hair, whether it’s straight or curly.
 Here are the most gorgeous haircuts for thick hair of medium length.
 These ideas showcase glamorous shapes, geometric lines, versatile textures, and a rainbow of sophisticated colors suitable for thick hair.

 Medium length hairstyles for thick hair look extra-special when the ends are slightly layered and curled.
 Copper highlights over dark brown hair also provide healthy shimmer and shine.
 It’s a cut that looks best when parted straight down the middle or pulled back into a ponytail or bun.

 A straight-across long bob is ideal for thick hair since it really shows off the density of your locks, but without layers you risk to end up with a blocky look.
 Choppy layers give this ‘do a slightly shaggy yet feminine flair, especially when styled tousled.
 This classic cut suits every face shape and a wide range of hair textures.

 A layered lob is a good go-to cut for anyone with thick hair as it flatters all face shapes and lets heavy locks feel lighter.
 The layers add enough interest, so you can keep your color monochromatic without looking flat or dull.
 Finish with a messy wave to really show off the different lengths.

 Medium length hairstyles for thick hair are universally flattering and easy to style.
 An effortlessly classy example is a lob that has swoopy face-framing layers.
 Chic and sophisticated, you will always look put together with this cut.